Search: 424 results

 And Jesus answered and said unto her, Martha, Martha, thou art careful and troubled about many things:

-One day Jesus had been praying in a certain place, and as soon as he had done, one of his disciples said to him, instruct us about prayer, as John the baptist instructed his disciples.
+One day Jesus was at a certain place praying, and, when he had finished, one of his disciples said to him: "Master, teach us to pray, as John taught his disciples."

 "When you pray," Jesus answered, "say--'Father, May thy named be held holy, thy Kingdom come.